Chart Color Schemes

 Edgeworth has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 20 projects likely impacting the area.
-Notable ones include Winten Cameron Park Stage 5 Development, Edgeworth Town Centre Redevelopment, Cameron Grove Estate, and Cameron Grove Estate.
-The following list details those most relevant.
+AreaSearch has identified a total of twenty projects that are likely to impact the area.
+Notable projects include Winten Cameron Park Stage 5 Development, Edgeworth Town Centre Redevelopment, and Cameron Grove Estate.
+The following list details those projects deemed most relevant:.

 Professional plan users can use the search below to filter and access additional projects.